by Lisa Zahran (in collaboration with Team AYEINA)

 9. Don’t play the comparison game & be just:

 Try not to compare your children with anyone, including their siblings.
-Comparing can create jealousy and may put the child on an aggressive defensive mode.
+Comparing can create jealousy and may put the child in an aggressive defensive mode.
 Plus, their self-esteem goes down to the point where they may not even want to compete in a healthy way and simply give up trying to meet the expectations.
 Give them the ideals of course, but comparison not only eats away their confidence but also keeps you stressed out.

 Always remember that Prophet Muhammad (ﷺ) never changed Abu Bakr (RA) into Umar (RA) or vice versa.
-Both had different nature.
+Both had different natures.
 But Prophet (ﷺ) simply directed them both where needed instead of boxing them into one standard of acceptable good Muslim.

 Narrated ‘Amir: I heard An-Nu`man bin Bashir on the pulpit saying, “My father gave me a gift but `Amra bint Rawaha (my mother) said that she would not agree to it unless he made Allah’s Messenger (ﷺ) as a witness to it.
 So, my father went to Allah’s Messenger (ﷺ) and said, ‘I have given a gift to my son from `Amra bint Rawaha, but she ordered me to make you as a witness to it, O Allah’s Messenger (ﷺ)!’
 Allah’s Messenger (ﷺ) asked, ‘Have you given (the like of it) to every one of your sons?’
 He replied in the negative.
 Allah’s Messenger (ﷺ) said, ‘Be afraid of Allah, and be just to your children.‘ My father then returned and took back his gift.”
 [Bukhari]